varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    This appendix explains the concepts you should know to develop your own VMODs.
-   The appendix takes you through the simplest VMOD possible: the `Hello, World` VMOD.
+   The appendix takes you through the simplest possible VMOD: the `Hello, World` VMOD.

    To learn most out of this appendix, you should have understood at least the following chapters of this book:
    `Design Principles`_, `Getting Started`_, `VCL Basics`_, `VCL Built-in Subroutines`_.